doublez13/ta-queue/README.md

 #
 ## User Documentation

-### Account Creation
-The queue currently makes use of College of Engineering CADE accounts.
-Any student that has a CADE account can log into the queue using their CADE credentials, and their personal information will automatically be pulled from the servers.
-Students without a CADE account can create one here: https://webhandin.eng.utah.edu/cade/create_account/index.php

 ### Roles
 The queue currently has four major roles: Student, Teaching Assistant, Instructor, and Administrator.
 The first three groups are mutually exclusive, and enrolling in one will remove any previous enrollment in the others.
 #### Student